IsaacSchemm/casthelper.exe/README.md

 ## HTTP behavior

-When the user clicks Play, CastHelper will make an HTTP HEAD request to the given URL to determine the type of the data.
+When the user clicks Play, Cast Helper will make an HTTP HEAD request to the given URL to determine the type of the data.
 If it encounters a redirect, it will follow the Location header and update the URL text box accordingly.
-CastHelper will also remember cookies (as long as it is running).
+Cast Helper will also remember cookies (as long as it is running).

 HTTP errors will result in an error message.
 There are unique error messages for HTTP 404 Not Found and HTTP 410 Gone.
 The user will also get an error when the content type does not begin with `audio/` or `video/` and is not an HLS, DASH, or Smooth Streaming manifest.

-The request headers sent by CastHelper are:
+The request headers sent by Cast Helper are:

     User-Agent: CastHelper/1.1 (https://github.com/IsaacSchemm/casthelper.exe)
 	Accept: application/vnd.apple.mpegurl,application/dash+xml,application/vnd.ms-sstr+xml,video/*,audio/*